Browse Definitions :

 • decision tree - A decision tree is a graph that uses a branching method to illustrate every possible output for a specific input.

-• decision-making process - A decision-making process is a series of steps taken by an individual to determine the best option or course of action to meet their needs.
+• decision-making process - A decision-making process is a series of steps one or more individuals take to determine the best option or course of action to address a specific problem or situation.

-• declarative programming - Declarative programming is a method to abstract away the control flow for logic required for software to perform an action, and instead involves stating what the task or desired outcome is.
+• declarative programming - Declarative programming is a method to abstract the control flow for logic required for software to perform an action.

 • decompile - To decompile means to convert executable or ready-to-run program code -- sometimes called object code -- into some form of higher-level programming language that humans can easily understand.